Are you ready to study for the Enrolled Agent (EA) exam?

 Once you finish the quiz, it’s time to carefully review the explanations for both the correct and incorrect answers.
 This way, you’ll know exactly why the right answer was right and the wrong answers were wrong.

-At this point, in order to progress your learning, you must take the time to really understand why the reasoning behind each answer option.
+At this point, to progress your learning, you must take the time to really understand why the reasoning behind each answer option.
 Focus on the information you’re receiving and commit it to memory.

 To truly study effectively, you should read the parts of the book addressing your weak areas more slowly.
 Moreover, taking notes or highlighting makes you a more active reader.
 Therefore, you can use these activities to maximize your study time.